dewynl/msc-ai-capstone-project/docs/dissertation.md

 The reflection here is methodological: optimization for a single metric (JSON validity) created a new problem (lack of adaptability).
 Real-world syllabus generation requires both structural reliability AND semantic intelligence to adapt content to specific pedagogical contexts.
 A solution that achieves one by sacrificing the other is not a true solution.

-This tension drove the insight that led to Phase 3: **what if we could enforce syntax mechanically while allowing semantics to remain neural?** Function calling became the answer—a grammatical layer that provides structural guardrails while preserving neural content generation within those guardrails.
+This tension initially drove exploration of a function calling approach (Phase 1 in Section 5.1.2): separating semantic content from structural enforcement through executable function calls.
+However, this approach failed completely (0% pass rate) due to task complexity—requiring exact UUID generation from 960 components exceeded small model capacity.
+The key insight was that **task formulation matters more than architectural sophistication**.

-### 7.1.3 Function Calling: Architectural Emergence
+### 7.1.3 Task Simplification: The Breakthrough of Index-Based Selection

-The function calling architecture emerged not from a single insight but from iterative refinement across multiple failed attempts.
-Early function call grammars were too rigid (limiting expressiveness) or too flexible (allowing malformed calls).
-Learning to balance these extremes required understanding the **minimal viable structure** needed to guarantee validity without constraining semantic generation.
+The final solution emerged not from architectural sophistication but from **fundamental task redesign**.
+After systematic analysis documented in Section 5.1.3, the research pivoted from UUID generation (960 unique identifiers) to index-based selection ([0], [1], [2]), reducing cognitive complexity while preserving generation capability.

 Key technical lessons learned:

-1. **Domain-specific languages** provide the right abstraction for function calls—powerful enough to enforce structure, constrained enough to be reliably parseable by neural models.
+1. **Task formulation trumps model capacity**: A 60M parameter model with simplified task (index selection) outperformed more complex architectures with UUID generation, validating that alignment between task and model matters more than raw parameters.
-2. **Execution must be forgiving**: The SyllabusBuilder execution engine implements graceful degradation with intelligent defaults when T5 generates semantically valid but syntactically imperfect function calls.
+2. **Markdown as structured output format**: CodeT5's pre-training on markdown documentation enabled natural structured generation without requiring custom grammar enforcement.
+The model learned markdown conventions implicitly.
-3. **Information extraction enables robustness**: Format-agnostic parsing (Section 4.4.3) extracts educational semantics from any output format, converting even malformed text into valid function sequences.
+3. **Index-based retrieval enables RAG integration**: Presenting components as indexed lists in the prompt allowed the model to reference retrieved components by position, seamlessly integrating RAG without requiring component database memorization.
-4. **Fine-tuning convergence**: Training CodeT5-small on function call generation required only 3 epochs to converge, suggesting the task aligns well with transformer architectures.
+4. **Fast convergence validation**: Training CodeT5-small on markdown generation converged in 15 epochs, achieving 100% structural validity, confirming that the simplified task aligned with model capabilities.

 ## 7.2 Methodological Reflections

 ### 7.2.1 The Value of Comparative Evaluation

-Evaluating Phase 3 in isolation would have demonstrated technical success (100% validity) but obscured the contribution's significance.
-By documenting Phases 1 and 2 in Annex A and comparing across all three in Chapter 6, the evaluation shows **why** function calling matters: it achieves what neither previous approach could.
+Evaluating the final markdown generation approach in isolation would have demonstrated technical success (100% validity) but obscured the contribution's significance.
+By documenting the function calling exploration failure (Section 5.1.2) and systematic decision analysis (Section 5.1.3) that led to index-based selection, the evaluation shows **why** task simplification matters: it addresses the root cause (cognitive complexity) rather than treating symptoms (structural validity).

 The lesson here is about **research storytelling**: technical artifacts should be presented in the context of the problem space they address.
-The function calling architecture's value is not self-evident from its structure—it requires understanding the failures that motivated it.
+The index-based selection approach's value is not self-evident from its structure—it requires understanding that UUID generation (the failed approach) created insurmountable task complexity.

 ### 7.2.2 What Would Be Done Differently